thomasloven/lovelace-layout-card/README.md

 ![Horizontal Layout](https://user-images.githubusercontent.com/1299821/111067632-7453ba00-84c5-11eb-942c-88dab6d1f19b.png)

-A `layout-break` card will cause the next card to be places in the first column.
+A `layout-break` card will cause the next card to be placed in the first column.

 The horizontal layout accepts the following **card** `view_layout` options:
 |Option|Values|Description|Default